International trade in open and transparent markets may help alleviate the effects of shocks and ensure food security

 —-

 .
-The recent rise in food prices has been coupled with a strengthening US dollar.
-This constitutes a double burden for net food-importing countries.
-International trade in open and transparent markets may alleviate the effects of shocks and, among the policy actions that the situation requires, -—
+The rise in food prices, coupled with a strengthening United States dollar, has placed a double burden on net food-importing countries.
+International trade in open and transparent markets may help alleviate the effects of shocks and, among the policy actions that the situation requires, -—

 – ‒